IIIF/api/source/api/annex/notes/semver.md

   * URIs for compliance and context documents will be updated with major versions only, and otherwise edited in place.
   * URIs identifying a protocol (e.g. `http://iiif.io/api/image` for the IIIF [Image API][image-api]) will not change with versioning.

-In the case of the APIs with external compliance documents, changes to either the API itself or the corresponding compliance document (e.g. [image API compliance document]][image-compliance]) will increment the version number as appropriate.
+In the case of the APIs with external compliance documents, changes to either the API itself or the corresponding compliance document (e.g. [Image API compliance document][image-compliance]) will increment the version number as appropriate.
 In all cases, major and minor releases will be accompanied by a change log, while changes in patch releases will be appended to the change log for the latest major or minor release.

 While the APIs should always be consistent and compatible, it is not intended that version numbers will necessarily remain synchronized across the IIIF suite of APIs.
 A change in one API will not advance the version number of another.